faassen/apilar/README.md

 - they run an explicit "END" instruction.

-Computers exist in a 2d world.
-The world is a grid of locations, and each location has resources and potentially a computer.
+Computers exist in a 2d habitat.
+The habitat is a grid of locations, and each location has resources and potentially a computer.
 Programs can cause a computer to split into two pieces (into a neighbor), or merge a neighbor into itself.